glamorous/laravel-data-loader/README.md

 #### Options

 If necessary you can run the command with the `--force` flag.
 This way it would not check if its data needs to be loaded or not.
+It's required to confirm your choice.

 If you want to see which loaders would be executed, without executing them, you can pass the `--dry-run` option, and it will show you the loaders that would have executed.